gouthamT/pokedex/README.md

 You will also see any lint errors in the console.

 ### `npm run startToppings`
-start the app before running the toppings.
-Runs the topping ui with pokedox app.
+start the app before running the toppings & run toppings ui with pokedox app.

 ### `npm run build`